 Very little vacant or developable land remains within the Old Town Neighborhoods.
-While large-scale development is not anticipated in the study area, the neighborhoods continue to experience home additions, remodels, and limited replacement of existing homes with new structures.
-Small and medium-sized multifamily projects also continue to attract interest, especially across from CSU along Laurel Street in the Westside Neighborhood and along College Avenue in the Eastside Neighborhood.
+While large-scale redevelopment is not anticipated in the study area, the neighborhoods continue to experience home additions, remodels, and limited demolition and replacement of existing homes with new structures.
+Opportunities for small and medium-sized multifamily projects also continue to attract interest, especially across from CSU along Laurel Street in the Westside Neighborhood and along College Avenue in the Eastside Neighborhood.

-With their unique architectural styles, mature trees, and short blocks, the neighborhoods cannot be easily recreated elsewhere in the community.
+With their historic home styles, mature trees, and short blocks, the neighborhoods cannot be recreated elsewhere in the community.
 An ongoing neighborhood concern is how best to preserve, protect and enhance neighborhood character while still allowing opportunities to adapt to shifting community and social needs/goals.